-The Parties agree that for the purposes of the Data Protection Legislation, each Party will act as Controller and Tate will act as Processor in respect of certain data processed under this Agreement in accordance with Schedule 2.
+The Parties agree that for the purposes of the Data Protection Legislation, each Party will act as Controller in respect of certain data processed under this Agreement in accordance with Schedule 2.

 11. PROGRESS AND INSPECTION

 Tate shall have the right to inspect and test the progress of the Services at any time, and to reject any work that is not in accordance with this Agreement.